 Finally, we recommend that you provide live response rate updates to managers for their business areas, enabling managers to engage with their teams to drive conversations about any lingering reservations they may have.

 Survey close – Informing and thanking your employees

 Now is the perfect time to reiterate to the organisation what happens next – When will the data be available to the organisation?
 Who will inform the employees of key results?

 Additionally, it’s a nice touch to thank your employees for their responses.
 Without them, your insight will be less informed and your opportunity for recognition diminished.
-There are no hard-and-fast rules here, but a great initiative was carried out by The Works, who after their last survey sent postcards to all of their employees in stores around the UK.
+There are no hard-and-fast rules here, but a great initiative was carried out by The Works (click here to see their engagement profile), who after their last survey sent postcards to all of their employees in stores around the UK.
 Each postcard included information about their Sunday Times list position, Best Companies accreditation, response rate and commitment to future surveying and change.
 It might be viewed as a little action that initially doesn’t carry much weight, but it helps to echo the buy-in to the process and reassure employees that their responses will be reflected on.

 These pointers will hopefully get you set to have the best survey experience possible; to be forewarned is to be forearmed!

 Moving forward, we will be continuing to break down the engagement survey process in our next article, which will focus on setting up your data.
 Click here to find out more.